I am an apiarist with years of experience working with bees and their hives. I'm here to share vital knowledge about

 There is one warning that I would give you if you do drive them around town in your car: please, please, please, make sure that you seal your boxes as well as humanly possible.
-I was in a hurry one time when taking two new nucs from one bee yard to my house.
+I was in a hurry once when taking two new nucs from one bee yard to my house.

 When I drove into my driveway, I heard a rather loud buzzing coming from my trunk.
-Let me tell you, it gave me a horrible feeling in the pit of my stomach.
-Yes, there were thousands of bees crawling around trying to find a way out of my car.
-I was fortunate enough to not have them find their way into the driver’s area with me while I was driving, but it certainly could have happened.
+It gave me a horrible feeling in the pit of my stomach.
+Yes, there were thousands of bees crawling around, trying to find a way out of my car.
+I was fortunate enough not to have them find their way into the driver’s area with me while I was driving, but it certainly could have happened.

-1. Use Entrance Reducers: This will help in keeping the areas of egress to a minimum.
+1. Use Entrance Reducers: This will help keep the areas of egress to a minimum.

 2. Plug All Holes: Some hives have ventilation holes, and you don’t want them used as exits.

 3. Don’t Skimp on Duck Tape: Use as much tape as you possibly can over every exit, hole, and seam of the hive.

 I had forgotten rule #3 and had not taped the box well enough.
 The lid had cracked open when I hit a bump in the road, and the tape didn’t hold well enough.

-Follow these simple guidelines and you shouldn’t end up like I did with my little friends out of their box.
+Follow these simple guidelines, and you shouldn’t end up like me with my little friends out of their box.